6 Great Ways to Maintain Good Posture as You Age

 Finally, if you are concerned about osteoporosis, you may like to read our article by clicking on the link.

 If you would like to receive regular health updates especially for the over 50s, feel free to follow us on Facebook.
-You can also sign up to receive our free newsletter, The Best of Friends, containing interesting features and competitions.
+You can also sign up to receive our free newsletter, The Best of Friends.